 Har Gow Shrimp Dumplings ($6 Large) are always a good way to see how a restaurant stacks up.
 The 4 dumplings had some skin breakage possibly meaning they were over steamed.
-They did possess good shrimp flavor.
+They did possess very good shrimp flavor.

 Sesame Balls ($4) were done just fine.
 Not too much sweet filling and still warm.

 Deep Fried Sesame Ball with Pumpkin ($5.50) are a modern version of the classic.
 A little more chewy, hot and freshly fried with nothing in the center.

 Shrimp Rice Noodle Roll ($6) hit the mark.
 Nothing special but good for those that must order it.
 Could have used more shrimp.

 Sticky rice in lotus wrap ($6) was also fine, good size with soft rice, lots of meat, mushrooms inside.

 Crispy Skin Red rice noodle rolls ($7) were on the Top 10 page and looked horrendous.
 They were bathed in a thick sauce and possessed a weird color.
 One bite and we knew they were on to something delicious.
 Brave dim sum eaters should go for this.
 In 2019 they put the sauce on the side.
 Hallelujah.

 Swan Durian Cake ($7) were on the special page and even had an edible neck to it.
 A little darker than the menu picture, but sure to satisfy any durian fan.